 Physicians and other health care providers are usually in a room with their patients for anywhere from 5 to 15 minutes at a time, and many continue to wear masks, thereby limiting their exposure to infectious illnesses like COVID.
 Dentists, who spend anywhere from 15 minutes to an hour or more with their patients, have always worn masks and eye protection, and they continue to wear them now.

 Psychotherapists on the other hand, spend 45-60 minutes in one small room with an individual, a couple, or a family who generally are upset and emoting in some way (crying, talking, etc).
 While we can wear masks and ask our clients to also, masks during talk therapy simply are not a good option.

 The risks are far higher for psychotherapists due to long exposure times in small spaces and also because therapists often do 5-8 sessions a day.
-If one person is infected and is asymptomatic, the waiting room and therapy room can become places were multiple people can be exposed to COVID.
+If one person is infected and is asymptomatic, the waiting room and therapy room can become places were multiple people can be exposed to COVID and other contagious illnesses.

 Like everyone else, we are very eager to return to in person talk therapy.
 We continue to closely monitor what is happening with COVID as well as what our professional organizations are recommending.